setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 2. Delete every step except one for running.

-3. Add a new step of type OTHER and the station description in the Notes so it shows on the watch.
+3. Add a new step of type ‘OTHER’ and include the station description in the Notes so it displays on the watch.

 • (Alternatively, create a workout with eight repeats of a two-step block containing RUN+OTHER)

-Limitations like GPS errors apply equally to this method, so read the entire article for more information.
-On race day, I suggest you use the repeat method and add MORE than eight repeats just in case you press LAP incorrectly.
+Limitations, such as GPS errors, apply equally to this method; therefore, please read the entire article for more information.
+On race day, I suggest using the repeat method and adding more than eight repeats, just in case you press the lap button incorrectly.
 If that happens, press LAP again to get in sync with the workout.

 Risk